coleschuelke/game-engine/doc/tournament-setup.md

 On the repository Manage/Members page, invite your team members, each one as Maintainer, to your repository.
 This allows them to view and edit the code.
-Also invite our superlative TAs Maxwell and Wenkai as Reporter so they can follow your progress.
-Their GitLab handles are @gippertexas (that's Maxwell!) and @wenkaiqin (Wenkai).
+Also invite our superlative TA Jeremy as Reporter so he can follow your progress.
+His GitLab handle is @williamj.morrison.

 ## Clone `game-engine`
 In the `~/Workspace` directory, either clone a fresh copy of the original